Last updated: April 6, 2026

 ADR(14)90 pips (1260 / 14)

 The resulting ADR(14) value is 90 pips.
-A day trader will now use this value for the current trading day.
+A day trader will now use this value to manage their trades for the current session.

 Example Application:

-• A strong uptrend is visible on the M15 chart.
+• Market context: A strong uptrend is visible on the M15 chart.

-• Before placing a buy order, a trader checks how far the price movements have gone today (from the daily low to the current high).
+• Check ADR progress: Before placing a buy order, the trader checks how far the price has already moved today (measuring from the current daily low to the current high).

-• The price is observed to have already moved 85 pips.
+• Observation: The price has already moved 85 pips.

-• Decision: Since 85 pips is very close to the 90-pip average, the market is likely “overextended.”
+• Decision: Since 85 pips is extremely close to the 90-pip average, the market is statistically “overextended.”
 A new buy trade should be avoided because the probability of a reversal or a stall is high.
-This is a key part of how to calculate the adr indicator‘s practical use.
+This demonstrates the practical “fuel gauge” utility of the ADR indicator.

 8. What Are the Common Mistakes When Using ADR?

-The most common mistake is using the ADR mechanically without understanding the market context.
-Traders often confuse the ADR indicator with the ATR or IR indicator, use the wrong timeframe, or fail to combine it with other signals.
+The most common mistake is using the ADR mechanically without understanding the broader market context.
+Traders often confuse the ADR with other volatility tools, use incorrect timeframes, or fail to combine it with price action signals.

 • Using the wrong timeframe: The Average Daily Range (ADR) measures the range for the entire day.
-Applying this 90-pip range to a 5-minute “scalping” trade is not appropriate and can lead to losses.
+Applying a daily 90-pip range as a target for a 1-minute “scalping” trade is inappropriate and can lead to overstaying a position that should have been closed much earlier.

-• Not updating data: Markets change.
-Last week’s 90-pip ADR might not be accurate this week (e.g., after major news).
-If the data isn’t fresh, your range won’t reflect the current volatility.
+• Not updating data: Market volatility is dynamic.
+A 90-pip ADR from a low-volatility summer month might not be accurate during a high-volatility earnings season or after major central bank news.
+If your data isn’t fresh, your projected levels won’t reflect the current environment.

-• Not combining with other factors: The ADR is not a complete trading system.
-A mistake is to rely only on the ADR without combining it with other key technical analysis factors like volume, market structure, and session volatility.
+• Not combining with other factors: The ADR is a volatility gauge, not a complete trading system.
+A major mistake is relying solely on the ADR value without considering volume, market structure shifts, or session-specific volatility.
+It should always be used as a “confluence” tool rather than a standalone entry signal.

 9. Frequently asked questions about Calculating the ADR Indicator

-The 14-day period is the most common standard.
-However, some short-term scalpers might use a 5-day period to get a more recent volatility reading.
+The 14-day period (ADR(14)) is the most common industry standard.
+However, short-term scalpers often use a 5-day period (ADR(5)) to capture a more sensitive reading of recent volatility.

-A “good” value depends on the asset.
-For major pairs in the Forex market like EUR/USD, a typical Average Daily Range might be between 70 and 120 pips.
-A very high or low value simply indicates high or low volatility.
+A “good” value depends entirely on the asset.
+For major Forex pairs like EUR/USD, a typical Average Daily Range might fluctuate between 70 and 120 pips.
+A high value indicates high volatility (better for trend traders), while a low value indicates low volatility (better for range traders).

-No. The ADR does not predict the direction of future moves.
-It is a historical indicator that simply tells you the average limit of volatility based on past data.
+No. The ADR does not predict the direction of future price moves.
+It is a historical lagging indicator that simply tells you the average limit of volatility based on past data, helping you manage expectations for the current session.

-Neither is “better,” they just measure different things.
-The ADR is often simpler for intraday traders who only care about the session’s range.
-The ATR is better for overall analysis (like swing trading) because it includes overnight gaps.
+Neither is inherently better; they serve different purposes.
+The ADR is often preferred by intraday traders who focus on a single session’s range.
+The ATR is better for swing or position traders because it includes overnight gaps, providing a more comprehensive view of total market risk.

 10. Conclusion